wKovacs64/use-stepper/README.md

 ## Other Solutions

-- [`react-stepper-primitive`][react-stepper-primitive] by Andrew Joslin (to
-  which I have contributed) was the prime source of inspiration for this hook.
+- [`react-stepper-primitive`][react-stepper-primitive] by Andrew Joslin was the prime source of inspiration for this hook.

 If you know of any others, please send a pull request to add them here.